macmillanpublishers/bookmaker/README.md

 The Bookmaker scripts depend on various other utilities, as follows:

 * Java: Saxon requires the Java JDK.
+* Python (version 2.7.x): Converts Word .docx files to XML.
 * Saxon: An XSLT processor that runs our Word-to-HTML scripts.
-* Microsoft Word: The WordXML-to-HTML converter (PowerShell) requires MS Word to convert .doc files to .xml.
 * Ruby: The primary scripting language used in the Bookmaker scripts.
 * Docraptor: The external service that performs the HTML-to-PDF conversion.
 It requires a ruby gem, and you'll also need to create an account and get your unique API key.
 * An ftp server (if you'll be creating PDFs and your book contains images, custom fonts, custom CSS, or other resources besides the HTML).